-- Beginning with Orchid Fusion VMS version 2.2.1, if you are performing an upgrade of your Orchid Fusion VMS, you should perform the upgrade using the command line. - 1.
+- If you are performing an upgrade of your Orchid Fusion VMS, you should perform the upgrade using the command line. - 1.
 Click on the Launcher icon in the top left corner of the screen.

 2. Type Software Center in the search box, then click the Ubuntu Software Center icon listed under Applications.